 And then there is the related issue that algorithms are written by humans, who will almost certainly (though accidentally) import their own false assumptions, generalisations, biases and preconceptions.
 How easy is it to challenge decisions made by such algorithms?
 Does it matter, for instance, that recruitment decisions (including to the civil service) are nowadays often made by algorithms whose logic is held in a 'black box' inaccessible to anyone other than its designer - and maybe not to the client?

 Even theoretically unbiased software - such as face recognition - can easily (and maybe always) misidentify too may 'suspects'.
-Even if it is 99% accurate, it will flag up 1,000 innocent people in a crowd of 100,000.
+It has an inherent weakness in that, unlike us, it doesn't look at an image as a whole.
+It essentially does a statistical analysis of the pixels so as to identify features.
+So it can easily be fooled And even if it is 99% accurate, it will flag up 1,000 innocent people in a crowd of 100,000.
 Is that a price worth paying if one criminal is arrested?
+And it seems strange - to use a mild word - that the identities of 117 million Americans are held in face recognition databases, whilst Britain (as of 2018) has 5.9 million CCTV cameras, including 500,000 in London alone.

 Self-learning AI can be just as dangerous.
 I was struck by this report in The Times in October 2018: